 SG’s Boxgreen raises pre-Series A funding

-Singapore-based Boxgreen, a healthy snack-box delivery company, raised an undisclosed amount in a pre-Series A funding round from Octava Impact Investment, a family office based in Singapore, Angel Central Syndicate, a US-based provider of deal syndication service, and its existing investor Expara Ventures.
+Singapore-based Boxgreen, a healthy snack-box delivery company, raised an undisclosed amount in a pre-Series A funding round from Octava Impact Investment, a family office based in Singapore, Angel Central Syndicate, a US-based provider of deal syndication service, and existing investor Expara Ventures.

 The proceeds will be used to support the startup’s plans for revenue growth and strengthen its supply and distribution chain.

 Founded in 2014, Boxgreen allows users to make a selection from a variety of snacks that have nutritional value.
 The company has since then expanded to Malaysia.

 “We continue to see a rising growth year-on-year of consumers who are looking for healthier and more sustainable ways to consume,” said Walter Ohn, co-founder and CEO at Boxgreen.

 Boxgreen was recently in news for acquiring Squeezed!, Juice, a cold press juice manufacturing brand.

 Power bank rental Brezze Malaysia raising capital from Ata Plus

 Brezze Malaysia, a power bank rental company, has announced that it is raising RM300,000 ($71,600) from Ata Plus, Malaysia’s online equity crowdfunding platform.